aws/amazon-chime-sdk-js/README.md

 To view code coverage results open `coverage/index.html` in your browser after running `npm run test`.

+If you run `npm run test` and the tests are running but the coverage report is not getting generated then you might have a resource clean up issue.
+In Mocha v4.0.0 or newer the implementation was changed so that the Mocha processes will not force exit when the test run is complete. <br /> For example, if you have a `DefaultVideoTransformDevice` in your unit test then you must call `await device.stop();` to clean up the resources and not run into this issue.
+You can also look into the usage of `done();` in the [Mocha documentation](https://mochajs.org/#asynchronous-code).

 ## Generating the documentation

 To generate JavaScript API reference documentation run: